-We had two goals in mind with our formalisation of PIP: One is to make the notions in the correctness proof by Sha et al. [16] precise so that they can be processed by a theorem prover.
+We had two goals in mind with our formalisation of PIP: One is to make the notions in the correctness proof by Sha et al. [15] precise so that they can be processed by a theorem prover.
 The reason is that a mechanically checked proof avoids the flaws that crept into their informal reasoning.
 We achieved this goal: The correctness of PIP now only hinges on the assumptions behind our formal model.
 The reasoning, which is sometimes quite intricate and tedious, has been checked by Isabelle/HOL.
 We can also confirm that Paulson's inductive method for protocol verification [11] is quite suitable for our formal model and proof.
 The traditional application area of this method is security protocols.

 The second goal of our formalisation is to provide a specification for actually implementing PIP.
-Textbooks, for example [17, Section 5.6.5], explain how to use various implementations of PIP and abstractly discuss their properties, but surprisingly lack most details important for a programmer who wants to implement PIP (similarly Sha et al. [16]).
+Textbooks, for example [16, Section 5.6.5], explain how to use various implementations of PIP and abstractly discuss their properties, but surprisingly lack most details important for a programmer who wants to implement PIP (similarly Sha et al. [15]).
 That this is an issue in practice is illustrated by the email from Baker we cited in the Introduction.
-We achieved also this goal: The formalisation allowed us to efficiently implement our version of PIP on top of PINTOS [12], a simple instructional operating system for the x86 architecture.
+We achieved also this goal: The formalisation allowed us to efficently implement our version of PIP on top of PINTOS [12], a simple instructional operating system for the x86 architecture.
 It also gives the first author enough data to enable his undergraduate students to implement PIP (as part of their OS course).
 A byproduct of our formalisation effort is that nearly all design choices for the implementation of PIP scheduler are backed up with a proved lemma.
 We were also able to establish the property that the choice of the next thread which takes over a lock is irrelevant for the correctness of PIP.
 Moreover, we eliminated a crucial restriction present in the proof of Sha et al.: they require that critical sections nest properly, whereas our scheduler allows critical sections to overlap.

 PIP is a scheduling algorithm for single-processor systems.
 We are now living in a multi-processor world.
 Priority Inversion certainly occurs also there, see for example [1,3].
 However, there is very little "foundational" work about PIP-algorithms on multi-processor systems.
 We are not aware of any correctness proofs, not even informal ones.
-There is an implementation of a PIP-algorithm for multi-processors as part of the "real-time" effort in Linux, including an informal description of the implemented scheduling algorithm given in [15].
+There is an implementation of a PIP-algorithm for multi-processors as part of the "real-time" effort in Linux, including an informal description of the implemented scheduling algorithm given in [14].
 We estimate that the formal verification of this algorithm, involving more fine-grained events, is a magnitude harder than the one we presented here, but still within reach of current theorem proving technology.
 We leave this for future work.

-To us, it seems sound reasoning about scheduling algorithms is fiendishly difficult if done informally by "pencil-and-paper".
-This is proved by the flawed proof in the paper by Sha et al. [16] and also by Regehr [14] who pointed out an error in a paper about Preemption Threshold Scheduling [19].
-The use of a theorem prover was invaluable to us in order to be confident about the correctness of our reasoning (no case can be overlooked).
 The most closely related work to ours is the formal verification in PVS of the Priority Ceiling Protocol done by Dutertre [4]-another solution to the Priority Inversion problem, which however needs static analysis of programs in order to avoid it.
-There have been earlier formal investigations into PIP [5,7,20], but they employ model checking techniques.
+There have been earlier formal investigations into PIP [5,7,18], but they employ model checking techniques.
 The results obtained by them apply, however, only to systems with a fixed size, such as a fixed number of events and threads.
 In contrast, our result applies to systems of arbitrary size.
 Moreover, our result is a good witness for one of the major reasons to be interested in machine checked reasoning: gaining deeper understanding of the subject matter.